 Fieller's Method Using SAS/IML®

 Stokes et. al. (2000) present a SAS/IML module based on Zerbe (1978) that implements Fieller's method.Note2 The following statements create a macro using similar code.
-This code must be run in order to define the Fieller macro and make it available for use.
+This code must be run in order to define the Fieller macro and make it available for use:

 %macro Fieller(data=, out=RatioCI, num=, den=, label=Ratio, alpha=.05, intercept=yes); data _inest; set &data; drop _LNLIKE_ %if %substr(%upcase(&intercept),1,1)=N %then Intercept; ; run; proc iml; use _inest; read all var _num_ into beta where (_type_="PARMS"); beta=beta`; read all var _num_ into cov where (_type_="COV"); k={ &num }; h={ &den }; ratio=(k*beta) / (h*beta); tsq=probit(1-&alpha/2)**2; a=(h*beta)**2-(tsq)*(h*cov*h`); b=2*(tsq*(k*cov*h`)-(k*beta)*(h*beta)); c=(k*beta)**2 -(tsq)*(k*cov*k`); disc=((b**2)-4*a*c); if (disc<=0 | a<=0) then do; print "ERROR: confidence interval can't be computed"; stop; end; sroot=sqrt(disc); l_b=((-b)-sroot)/(2*a); u_b=((-b)+sroot)/(2*a); estlims=ratio||l_b||u_b; lname={"Estimate", "LCL", "UCL"}; create &out from estlims[colname=lname]; append from estlims; quit; data &out; set &out; Ratio="&label"; run; proc print data=&out; id Ratio; run; %mend;

 The following statements call the macro three times to estimate the ED50 for each drug and the log relative potency.
 The macro cannot be used with this model to estimate the ED50 or relative potency on the dose scale.
 The data set created by the OUTEST= and COVOUT options in PROC LOGISTIC should be specified in DATA=.
-OUT= names the data set containing the estimates and confidence intervals.
+OUT= names the data set that contains the estimates and confidence intervals.
 If omitted, the data set name is RatioCI.
 NUM= and DEN= specify vectors of coefficients, which when multiplied by the vector of model parameters produce the linear combinations that define the numerator and denominator of the ratio of interest.
 For example, in the first macro call below, the NUM= vector (-1 0 0) multiplies the parameter vector (aN aS b) yielding -aN, and the DEN= vector (0 0 1) yields b, the numerator and denominator of the Drug N ED50, -aN/b.
 INTERCEPT= specifies whether an overall intercept was included in the model.
 In this case, the overall intercept was omitted by the NOINT option, so INTERCEPT=NO. Omit OPTION= when the overall intercept is included in the model.
 LABEL= provides a label for the ratio in the displayed results.
 By default, the macro produces a 95% confidence interval corresponding to an alpha level of 0.05.
-The confidence level can be changed by specifying ALPHA= in the macro.
+The confidence level can be changed by specifying ALPHA= in the macro:

-%Fieller(data=parms, out=DN, num=-1 0 0, den=0 0 1, label=Drug N ED50, intercept=no) %Fieller(data=parms, out=DS, num=0 -1 0, den=0 0 1, label=Drug S ED50, intercept=no) %Fieller(data=parms, out=RP, num=-1 1 0, den=0 0 1, label=N:S log(Rel.
+%Fieller(data=parms, out=DN, num=-1 0 0, den=0 0 1, label=Drug N log ED50, intercept=no) %Fieller(data=parms, out=DS, num=0 -1 0, den=0 0 1, label=Drug S log ED50, intercept=no) %Fieller(data=parms, out=RP, num=-1 1 0, den=0 0 1, label=N:S log(Rel.
 Potency), intercept=no)

-Notice that the confidence limits using Fieller's method are slightly different from those produced above by the delta method.
+Notice that the confidence limits using Fieller's method are slightly different from those produced above by the delta method:

 Hirschberg and Lye (2010) discuss conditions under which the delta method and Fieller's theorem produce similar confidence intervals.
 They note: